Tortricinae

 (NCBI-index: 1.100946)

-One of the larger species and easily recognizable is the Great Tortrix (Choristaneura hebenstreitella).
-The forewing is tan, gray tinged with faint brown lines creating a net structure.
-Halfway along the inner edge, a broad dark transverse band can be seen that just falls short of the dark spot at the leading edge.
+One of the larger species and easily recognisable is the Great Tortrix (Choristaneura hebenstreitella).
+The forewing is tan, grey, and tinged with faint brown lines, creating a net structure.
+Halfway along the inner edge, a broad, dark transverse band falls short of the dark spot at the leading edge.
 Near the wing tip, a second dark spot, almost a semicircle, can be seen along the leading edge.
-A dark zone is also present at the wing root, which distinguishes it from the Large Ivy Tortrix (Lozotaenia forsterana).
-The flight period is in one generation from late May to July and the wingspan is 20-30mm.
-Host plant: Oak, Birch, and Hazel.
+A dark zone is also present at the wing root, distinguishing it from the Large Ivy Tortrix (Lozotaenia forsterana).
+The flight period spans one generation, from late May to July, and the wingspan ranges from 20 to 30 mm.
+Host plant: Oak, Birch, Hazel.
 Dutch name: Reuzenbladroller.
 Frisian name:

 Flying period: